Nobel laureate Maria Ressa cleared by Philippine court of tax evasion – KION546

 By Heather Chen, Kathleen Magramo and Angus Watson, CNN

-A Philippine court on Wednesday acquitted Nobel laureate Maria Ressa of tax evasion charges, ending a raft of legal hearings against the veteran Filipino-American journalist that she says were politically motivated.
+A Philippine court on Wednesday acquitted Nobel laureate Maria Ressa of tax evasion, ending a raft of legal hearings against the veteran Filipino-American journalist that she says were politically motivated.

 Ressa, CEO and founder of news site Rappler and a former CNN bureau chief, was cleared of four counts of tax violations filed in 2018 by former President Rodrigo Duterte’s government, an official from the Court of Tax Appeals confirmed to CNN.

-“Today, facts win, truth wins, justice wins,” Ressa said Wednesday outside the court in Manila.
+“Today, facts win, truth wins, justice wins,” Ressa, who pleaded not guilty to all charges, said Wednesday outside the court in Manila.

 “These charges were politically motivated,” she added, calling them, “A brazen abuse of power and meant to stop journalists from doing their jobs.”